-Answer: Your transmission going out wouldn’t be covered by your car insurance policy unless it were somehow related to an auto accident or other covered peril.
+A full-coverage car insurance policy does not cover your car’s transmission unless it is related to an auto accident or other covered peril.

 While many people refer to having the physical damage coverages of collision and comprehensive on top of state liability insurance as carrying full coverage, there really is no such thing as complete and full coverage for your car.

 No auto insurance policy covers every known peril or potential problem your car could have.
 What full coverage does, as defined above, is cover damages you do to others under your bodily injury liability and property damage liability coverage and damages to your car caused by certain incidents under your physical damage coverages.

 So, if you were in a car accident and the mechanic found that the transmission was damaged from the incident, it could be covered by your car insurance policy.
 But, if you were merely driving down the freeway and your transmission gave out on you, no type of car insurance would cover that situation since it was mechanical and not a covered peril.